Updated July 7, 2023

 How to Buy Stock Warrant

-The stock warrant can be issued directly by the company to the investor.
-It can also be purchased from the secondary market as they trade like any other security.
+The company can issue the stock warrant directly to the investor, or the investor can purchase it from the secondary market where they trade like any other security.
 It does not require any particular kind of account.

 Accounting for Stock Warrants

-At the time of issuance, the value prevailing at the market of the purchased stock warrant and the security are totaled up, and their respective percentage for each is calculated.
-The original issue price is bifurcated into the proceeds, which apply to these individuals based on the calculated percentage.
+The process involves totaling up the prevailing market value of the purchased stock warrant and the security at the time of issuance.
+Then, we calculate the respective percentage for each of them.
+Next, we allocate the original issue price into the proceeds, distributing them to individuals based on the calculated percentage.
 The accountant will record the transaction of the security issue and that of the stock purchase warrant.
 He will debit the cash for the sum received and do the corresponding credit to the Bonds Payable for the sum determined and the value which came for the warrant.
 Additional Paid capital is credited.

 |Particulars||Debit ($)||Credit ($)|